-Following the emergence of the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) responsible for COVID-19 in December 2019 in Wuhan (China) and its spread to the rest of the world, the World Health Organization declared a global pandemic in March 2020.
+Abstract.
+ISSEF Following the emergence of the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) responsible for COVID-19 in December 2019 in Wuhan (China) and its spread to the rest of the world, the World Health Orga-5 nization declared a global pandemic in March 2020.
 Without effective treatment in the initial pandemic phase, social distancing and mandatory quarantines were introduced as the only available preventative measure.
-In contrast to the detrimental societal impacts, air quality improved in all countries that strict lockdowns were applied, due to lower pollutant emissions.
-Here we investigate the effects of the COVID-19 lockdowns in Europe on ambient black carbon (BC), which affects climate and damages health, using in-situ observations from 17 European stations in a Bayesian inversion framework.
-BC emissions declined by 23 kt in Europe (20% in Italy, 40% in Germany, 34% in Spain, 22% in France) during lockdowns compared to the same period in the previous five years, which is partially attributed to COVID-19 measures.
+In contrast to the detrimental societal impacts, air quality improved in all countries in which strict lockdowns were applied, due to lower 10 pollutant emissions.
+Here we investigate the effects of the COVID-19 lockdowns in Europe on ambient black carbon (BC), which affects climate and damages health, using in situ observations from 17 European stations in a Bayesian inversion framework.
+BC emissions declined by 23 kt in Europe (20 % in Italy, 40 % in Germany, 34 % in Spain, 22 % in France) during lockdowns compared to the same period in the previous 5 years, which is partially attributed to COVID- 19 measures.
 BC temporal variation in the countries enduring the most drastic restrictions showed the most distinct lockdown impacts.
-Increased particle light absorption in the beginning of the lockdown, confirmed by assimilated satellite and remote sensing data, suggests residential combustion was the dominant BC source.
-Accordingly, in Central and Eastern Europe, which experienced lower than average temperatures, BC was elevated compared to the previous five years.
-Nevertheless, an average decrease of 11% was seen for the whole of Europe compared to the start of the lockdown period, with the highest peaks in France (42%), Germany (21%), UK (13%), Spain (11%) and Italy (8%).
-Such a decrease was not seen in the previous years, which also confirms an impact of COVID-19 on the European emissions of BC.
+Increased particle light absorption in the beginning of the lockdown, confirmed by assimilated satel-

+- 5 lite and remote sensing data, suggests residential combustion was the dominant BC source.
+Accordingly, in central and Eastern Europe, which experienced lower than average temperatures, BC was elevated compared to the previous 5 years.
+Nevertheless, an average decrease of 11 % was seen - 10 for the whole of Europe compared to the start of the lockdown period, with the highest peaks in France (42%), Germany (21%), UK (13%), Spain (11%) and Italy (8%).
+Such a decrease was not seen in the previous years, which also confirms the impact of COVID-19 on the European emis-15 sions of BC.